loveencounterflow/intertype/README.md

 * [ ] implement `has_only_keys()` to check for an object not to have any undeclared key/value pairs
-* [ ] make a version of `_get_unsatisfied_aspect()` part of API, so users can probe values for causes of type checking failure
+* [ ] **`TD:ETRACE@1`**—make a version of `_get_unsatisfied_aspect()` part of API, so users can probe values
+  for causes of type checking failure
-* [ ] consider to store trace of failed assertions in instance such that user may check directly after type checking for causes; this is a safe operation as InterType works synchronously
+  * [ ] **`TD:ETRACE@2`**—consider to store trace of failed assertions in instance such that user may check directly after type checking for causes; this is a safe operation as InterType works synchronously
-* [ ] in chained type declarations (e.g. where one type is an object whose fields are declared to have some specific types, possibly through a longer chain of declarations), only the top violated aspect makes it into the error message, obscuring the true underlying cause of failure.
+* [ ] **`TD:ETRACE@3`**—in chained type declarations (e.g. where one type is an object whose fields are declared to have some specific types, possibly through a longer chain of declarations), only the top violated aspect makes it into the error message, obscuring the true underlying cause of failure.
 Fix that by collecting the entire chain of failed aspects.
-  * **implementation**: avoid to throw exceptions anywhere; instead, return a sad value where an aspect has not been fulfilled.
-Exceptions always indicate a 'rogue' path: a buggy or incomplete implementation;
-    regular control flow should use 'blessed' happy/sad values (that can still be 'bogus').
+  * **`TD:ETRACE@4`**—**implementation**: avoid to throw exceptions anywhere; instead, return a sad value where an aspect has not been fulfilled.
+Exceptions always indicate a 'rogue' path: a buggy or incomplete implementation; regular control flow should use 'blessed' happy/sad values (that can still be 'bogus').